HISPlayer/UnityAndroid-SDK/metaxr.md

 <img width="90%" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/691d9de5-3874-4b6a-bb1e-3b2981020590">
 </p>

+In older versions of the Meta XR SDK, this step automatically installed Oculus XR.
+However, starting with Meta XR SDK v74 and later, the choice of plugin is up to you.
+Meta’s support has shifted to focus on OpenXR, so you should decide which plugin fits your project.

 ## Which plugin should you choose, Oculus XR or OpenXR?

 When setting up the Meta XR All-in-One SDK in Unity, you’ll be asked to pick one of two XR providers: Oculus XR Plugin or Unity OpenXR Plugin.